Zekumoru/top-calculator/README.md

 [IMAGE](step by step process of the above)

-The interesting part is what are we to do if we meet same precedence?
+The interesting part is _what are we to do if we meet same precedence_?
 Let's say we got to the second `-`, where do we put it in the tree?
 Well, obviously, we don't put it to the same `E` since it'll break the grammar rule for it.
 So where?
 Well, we put the entire `E` below another new `E`.
 Like so:

 [IMAGE](comparing the wrong solution and the right one)

-And the final tree will look like this:
+And finally, the final tree will look like this:

 [IMAGE](the final structure of the given expression)

 Though, that seems too convoluted...
 This is where [Abstract Syntax Tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) comes in.
-It basically means a simpler representation of the parse tree.
+It basically means a **simpler representation of the parse tree**.

 Let's remove all the grammar rules in the tree and we will have this elegant and easy-to-follow AST:

 [IMAGE](ast version of the final structure)

 Now, we only need to traverse this tree to evaluate our expression.
-While we were "consuming" tokens, that is the part where we create a [node](https://en.wikipedia.org/wiki/Node_(computer_science)) and append it to the tree so that we can traverse the tree afterward but I didn't make my solution this way, while we were consuming tokens, it's also already evaluating it and returning the result instead.
+While we were _"consuming"_ tokens, that is the part where we create a [node](https://en.wikipedia.org/wiki/Node_(computer_science)) and append it to the tree so that we can traverse the tree afterward but I didn't make my solution this way, while we were consuming tokens, it's also already evaluating it and returning the result instead.

 [IMAGE](screenshot of a code snippet showing the explanation above)